peej/tonic/README.markdown

 For a full project example, checkout the "example" branch which is an orphaned branch containing a Tonic project that exposes a MySQL database table.

-For more information, read the code.
-Start with the dispatcher "web/dispatch.php" and the Hello world in the "src/Tyrell" directory.